Photographer’s unseen ’80s nightclub images unearthed after 40 years

 Photographer Martin McCabe has has spent several months taking a walk down memory lane.

-His design agency business was put on ice by the pandemic, so the Cardiff creative spent has much of his time working on a project that evoked many memories of his days as a DJ and photographer at the nightclub described as Cardiff’s answer to The Blitz.
+His design agency business was put on ice by the pandemic, so the Cardiff creative has spent much of his time working on a project that evoked many memories of his days as a DJ and photographer at the nightclub described as Cardiff’s answer to The Blitz.

 Funktion Suite at Nero’s was the Saturday night favourite of the alternative crowd in the Welsh capital.
 The similarities between the hugely influential London club run by style trailblazer Steve Strange and Nero’s, housed on Greyfriars Road in Cardiff city centre, were obvious.